Design

 Helpful Resources

-In the Wiki you also will find information that revolves around the basics of a methodological design when planing empirical research.
+- In the Wiki you also will find information that revolves around the basics of a methodological design when planning empirical research.
 There you can find useful tips that will help you to create a research design and avoid possible pitfalls.
-In addition, you should also have a look at the Design Criteria of Methods before planning the design.
-You can also find an overview of many methods in the section Methods.